sherrycao0/ICS3U1d-2018-19/Masters/2_Functions/volumes.md

 ### 2) Main program
-Define a main function that tests your volume functions by getting a `radius` and `height` values from user input and outputs volumes for the respective shapes.
+Define a main function that tests your volume functions by getting a `radius` and `height` values from user input and outputs volumes for the respective shapes using the appropriate functions defined in part 1.

 Running the program should look like this: